mickem/www.nsclient.org/docs/docs/reference/client/NRPEServer.md

 Comma separated list of verification flags to set on the SSL socket.

-default-workarounds	Various workarounds for what I understand to be broken ssl implementations no-sslv2	Do not use the SSLv2 protocol. no-sslv3	Do not use the SSLv3 protocol. no-tlsv1	Do not use the TLSv1 protocol. single-dh-use	Always create a new key when using temporary/ephemeral DH parameters.
+default-workarounds	Various workarounds for what I understand to be broken ssl implementations no-sslv2	Do not use the SSLv2 protocol (prefer tls version instead). no-sslv3	Do not use the SSLv3 protocol (prefer tls version instead). no-tlsv1	Do not use the TLSv1 protocol (prefer tls version instead). no-tlsv1_1	Do not use the TLSv1.1 protocol (prefer tls version instead). no-tlsv1_2	Do not use the TLSv1.2 protocol (prefer tls version instead). no-tlsv1_3	Do not use the TLSv1.3 protocol (prefer tls version instead). single-dh-use	Always create a new key when using temporary/ephemeral DH parameters.
 This option must be used to prevent small subgroup attacks, when the DH parameters were not generated using "strong" primes (e.g. when using DSA-parameters).